What is Embalming?

 Embalming can’t always guarantee that the person will look exactly as they were when they were alive, but people are often taken aback at how ‘well’ their loved one looks.

-Although death can make someone seem changed no matter how expert the embalming skills, for many people, it’s a comfort that brings them closure.
+Although death can make someone seem changed no matter how expert the embalming skills are, for many people, it’s a comfort that brings them closure.

 Post-mortem surgery, for instance, is a highly expert reconstructive embalming skill, carried out following traumatic deaths such as road accidents.